 We shall stay at the 5* Astoria Hotel, a member of the Rocco Forte group of hotels, ideally located a few minutes walk from the banks of the River Neva and the Hermitage.
-Sitting on one side of an impressive public space with the magnificent St Isaac’s Cathedral in its centre (framed from the main reception rooms of the hotel) we shall take advantage of our central location as the city’s main shopping street, Nevsky Prospekt, is round the corner and most of the major theatres are within walking distance.
-Participants will be able to attend opera and ballet performances – details will be issued once the programmes are published.
+Sitting on one side of an impressive public space with the magnificent St Isaac’s Cathedral in its centre, the city’s main shopping street, Nevsky Prospekt, is nearby.

 Day by day

 - Day 1: Sunday 22 December